Zaki-1052/Pi-Server/README.md

 π = (426880√10005)∑[k=0→∞]((-1)^k(6k)!(545140134k+13591409))/((3k)!(k!)^3(640320)^(3k+3/2))

 The binary splitting optimization divides large calculations into manageable chunks that can be processed in parallel.

+#### True Out-of-Core Binary Splitting

+Our implementation now features a completely out-of-core binary splitting approach:
+1. Large integers are split into manageable chunks stored on disk
+2. Arithmetic operations process one chunk at a time with minimal memory usage
+3. Memory consumption remains constant regardless of calculation size
+4. Chunk sizes adapt dynamically based on available system memory
+5. Carries across chunk boundaries are handled efficiently

 ## Crash Recovery and Debugging